 How to let go:

-Many things are not easily surrendered to letting go and releasing attachment.
+Many things are not easily surrendered.
+Letting go and releasing attachment can be difficult.
 Here are a few skills that some people find helpful in healing attachment.

 - Forgiveness.
 Which came first the chicken or the egg?
 Forgiveness or healing?
 I’ve heard it described both ways.
 Forgiveness is for the forgiver.
 It will help.
 Work on this.

 - Live in the present moment.
-Projecting hurtful or worst case scenario thoughts and emotions is harmful.
-Allow the pure emotion for about 3-15 seconds.
-Then move on as best you can.
+Projecting hurtful or worst case scenario thoughts and emotions is harmful, plain and simple.
+Allow the pure emotion to fully express for about 3-60 seconds then move on as best you can.
 Easier said than done?
 Yes.
 Without a doubt.
-However, science tells us our pure emotions last about that long.
+However, science tells us our pure emotions last only that long.
+Really, they only last a few seconds to a few minutes.
 Beyond that, it becomes what our mind does with it.

-- If you meditate.
-Give it a go.
-It can be difficult sometimes to meditate when anxiety is elevated.
+- If you meditate give it a go.
+Sometimes it can be difficult s to meditate when anxiety is elevated.
 If so, repeat steps 1-3.